Shopping Cart

 "When we went from the office to the bath house it looked run down.
 There were no longer foot baths to clean your feet after coming up from the river, so your bath filled with dirty feet...
 I had a hard time relaxing with a group of kids splashing in the creek.
 It no longer had that spa feel.

-Not Stewart Springs, but it could have a similar euphoric, body-liberated energy on magical summer days
+(image) Not Stewart Springs, but it often had a similar excited, liberated energy on magical summer days

 "After, we went to our cabin.
 For $120 a night it was a broken spring bed with rocky wood bed frame...
 Also, given the outdoor nature of the resort, we were surprised by the lack of outdoor eating options...the deck to the closed cafe seemed off limits and uninviting..."